vvjft/nn-fs/README.md

 - numpy,
 - pandas (only for reading csv).

-Optional (for downloading and extracting dataset):
+Optional (for downloading and extracting data):
 - kaggle, zipfile, os.

-In order to use Kaggle's API you may want to create authenticate API token.
+In order to use Kaggle's API you may want to create authentication API token.
 Please refer to [Kaggle's docs](https://www.kaggle.com/docs/api).

 ## Usage
 0. If you have downloaded the dataset manually, please specify its path when callig `pd.read_csv()` for `train` and `test`.
 Do not remove `to_numpy()` method.